sergey-rubtsov/client37/README.md

 # 37.6

+37.6 is an addictive brand new abstract board game.

-Simple client for http://376.su/ game server.
+client37 is a simple client for http://376.su/ game server.
 Uses libgdx and websockets.

 Not finished yet, unfortunately.
 Necessary to finish the design of the interface.